ArduPilot/ardupilot_wiki/common/source/docs/common-rplidar-a2.rst

 RPLidar A2 360 degree lidar
 ===========================

 The `RPLidar A2 <https://www.slamtec.com/en/Lidar/A2>`__ can be used for object avoidance in Copter-3.6 (and higher) and Rover-3.3 (and higher).
-This page describes how to connect it directly to your flight controller.
+This page describes how to connect it directly to your autopilot.
 See separate wiki pages on object avoidance for Copter and Rover for more details on how to setup the avoidance feature.

    .. image:: ../../../images/rplidar-a2.jpg